 A laminate re-covering process is similar to fabricating new custom laminate countertops.
 You cut the sheets a little bit oversize and glue them down with contact cement.
 Then you trim the edges flush to the old counter with a router or laminate trimmer.
 The result is essentially a brand new countertop.
 Best of all, the new layer adds less than 1/8 inch of thickness.

 04 of 08

 Modular granite, sometimes called granite or stone overlay, is a system of small, thin slabs of stone designed for covering old countertops.
 Instead of standard 12-inch-square stone tiles—and their numerous grout joints—modular pieces cover the entire front-to-back distance (counter edge to backsplash) of the countertop.
 They are about 16 to 18 inches wide, which means fewer joints between pieces, compared to tile.
 For those problematic inside and outside corners, there are special pieces made just for these sections, as well as optional edge pieces.

-The cost of materials for a modular granite makeover may not be significantly cheaper than a solid granite slab, but you can save a lot of money by tackling the installation yourself.Continue to 5 of 7 below.
+The cost of materials for a modular granite makeover may not be significantly cheaper than a solid granite slab, but you can save a lot of money by tackling the installation yourself.Continue to 5 of 8 below.

 05 of 08

-Lots of people love the look of concrete slab countertops but aren't up for the highly labor-intensive installation of a cast-in-place slab.
+Many homeowners love the look of concrete slab countertops but aren't up for the highly labor-intensive installation of a cast-in-place slab.
 But you can get the same look and feel of solid concrete by coating your old countertop with thin coats of cement-based floor leveler or flooring underlayment.

 After roughing up the old counter surface with sandpaper to ensure proper adhesion, you apply multiple thin coats of cement leveler, using a trowel or a drywall knife.
 The final coat of cement needs a food-grade sealer (and wax, if desired) for a shiny finish that cleans easily and resists stains.

 06 of 08

 Countertop film is a thicker, tougher version of contact paper or shelf paper.
 It's more like a cross between vinyl flooring and shelf paper, and it has a self-adhesive backing for sticking directly to the old counter surface.

 07 of 08

 If you've always wanted butcher block or are drawn to the beauty of a real wood countertop, now's your chance to have it.
 You can cover your old counters with wide planks of solid hardwood or even hardwood or bamboo plywood.

 This is a very custom makeover that requires some basic woodworking skills and tools.
 In short, you cut the main surface pieces to fit and glue them to the old counter (perhaps with screws driven up from below the old counter).
-Then you add a front edge made from the same material, or use a solid hardwood edge to cap the layered edges of plywood.
+Then you add a front edge made from the same material or use a solid hardwood edge to cap the layered edges of the plywood.
 A wood covering must be thoroughly sealed or oiled for stain- and moisture-resistance.